lesterpjy/uva_msai_vault/RL/7 - Off-Policy TD Learning with Approximation.md

 ## The Deadly Triad

-The lecture emphasizes that this divergence is not due to:
+This divergence is not due to:

 - The value function being unrepresentable
 - Random effects